wangbingjie/blast/docs/dev_task_runner.rst

 Task name
 ^^^^^^^^^

-The TaskRunner needs to specific which task it operates on.
+The TaskRunner needs to specify which task it operates on.
 This is done through implementing the task_name property.
 This methods takes no arguments and returns a string which is the name of the task.
 Let's say we are implementing a TransientTaskRunner that matches a transient to a host galaxy, this